brandur/sorg/content/drafts/sortsupport-inet.md

 the ongoing maintenance burden of the new code and its understandability by future contributors.

-However, because Postgres is a highly leveraged piece of software.
-This patch makes sorting and creating indexes on network types _over twice as fast_, and that improvement will trickle down automatically to hundreds of thousands of Postgres installations around the world as they're upgraded to the next major version.
-So in this case, the added complexity is probably worth it, and we've made sure to bring in extensive comments and test cases to make future changes to the code easier.
+However, Postgres is a highly leveraged piece of software.
+This patch makes sorting and creating indexes on network types _~twice as fast_, and that improvement will trickle down automatically to hundreds of thousands of Postgres installations around the world as they're upgraded to the next major version.
+If there's one place where trading some more complexity for speed is worth it, it's cases like this one where only very few have to understand the code, but very many will reap its benefits.
+We've also made sure to add extensive comments and test cases to keep future code changes as easy as they can be.

+Thanks to Peter Geoghegan for seeding the idea for this patch, as well as for advice and very thorough testing/review, and Edmund Horner for review.

 [1] Technically, pass-by-reference types.
 Generally those
     that can't fit their entire value in a datum.